artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 ---
-title: Tag Object Reference
+title: Tags _satellite Object Reference
-description: Learn about the client-side _satellite object and the various functions you can perform with it in Adobe Experience Platform Launch.
+description: Learn about the client-side _satellite object and the various functions you can perform with it in Adobe Experience Platform.
 exl-id: 55af465c-4e14-4fe1-bbf8-14871f818f95
 ---
-# Adobe Experience Platform Launch object reference
+# Adobe Experience Platform tags `_satellite` object reference

 >[!NOTE]
 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-This document serves as a reference for the client-side `_satellite` object (also called the Adobe Experience Platform Launch object) and the various functions you can perform with it.
+This document serves as a reference for the client-side `_satellite` object and the various functions you can perform with it.

 ## `track`